How is SONAR data so smart?

 SONAR freight benchmarking provides insight into carrier financial and operational performance data from over 220 fleets, representing around 60,000 trucks.

 Across the board, SONAR offers the largest and most representative samples in the market.

 What do you mean by the world's fastest freight forecasting dashboard?

 Much of the data in SONAR is based on what happened in the market within the past 24 hours.
 This perspective gives SONAR its near-time view of market conditions from data sets generated by executed TMS and telematics activity.

 SONAR is more than just freight data; it’s freight intelligence.
 The intuitive SONAR 6.0 platform allows users to quickly understand market conditions and make better business decisions.
 SONAR users also have the expertise of the FreightWaves Customer Success and Market Expert teams at their disposal.

 The FreightWaves team of data scientists and analysts consume the data and create standardized methodologies using deep-learning models derived from the data.
 Often the data received is unstructured and “dirty,” requiring cleaning and filtering by these experts.

-Once the data is cleansed and ready to be backtested against like data, it is published into a controlled environment where a computer simulates the data against other models.
+Once the data is cleansed and ready to be backtested against similar data, it is published into a controlled environment where a computer simulates the data against other models.
 If the data passes authenticity tests, it is then put into a QA production environment.

 Once it reaches QA, the market analytics team will use it to test in a real-world environment to answer questions.
-This can take months.
+This often can take months.
 If there are errors or issues, the methodologies are tweaked.
 If the answers are substantiated by backtesting and analysis, then the data gets added to SONAR for client use.